 - A safe nappy change area: This can be a dedicated nappy change unit, a bed or even the floor.
 The most important thing to remember, is to have all your nappy change items within your reach, but out of your baby’s.
 The area should also be warm, dry and clean.
 Wash your hands before changing your baby to limit the chance of any infection.
 Finally, make sure your infant is never left unattended on a raised tabletop where they can fall.

 - Nappies: As mentioned above, you can use disposable or cloth nappies.
 Both have their advantages.
 However, if you do use disposable nappies, then a good quality nappy is important so that you can avoid nappy rash or other skin problems.
-Huggies Nappies have a special 3-layer design so your baby is always dry.
+Huggies Nappies have an ultra-absorbent DryTouch Layer specially designed to keep your baby dry and comfortable.
 Huggies also come in a variety of sizes with large, stretchy grip tabs so your baby always experiences a snug fit and the nappy change is an easy process.

 - Baby Wipes: Baby wipes are necessary for changing nappies with number two’s.
 Not only do they clean and sanitise your baby, but they are soft, gentle on skin, and easy to dispose of.
 A good baby wipe will be able to clean up most of a small bum in one or two wipes to avoid overly irritating skin.